Become an Orientation Leader

-Nominations are accepted from faculty and staff as a way to identify students who may be a good fit for the position.
-After our office receives a nomination, we will contact the student to encourage them to apply.
+Nominations are accepted from faculty, staff, students, and community members as a way to identify students who may be good for the position.
+After our office receives a nomination, we contact the student to encourage them to apply.
 Nominations are accepted in September and October of each year.

 Job Responsibilities and Expectations